Flowintent / proof

 Security

-Private workspaces, sealed provider access, approved evidence, and post-quantum readiness presented in a calm security surface.
+Private workspaces, sealed provider access, RBAC, reviewer-safe evidence, procurement checkpoints, and post-quantum readiness presented in a calm security surface.

 Post-Quantum Badges